There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Tommy (Adam Sandler) was raised by a tribe of Native Americans, but was born elsewhere.
-He never knew his father, but his mother gave him to the tribe before she died.
-Since then, the tribe has raised him as one of their own and has taught him their ways.
-He can do things that most westerners cannot explain, but things that are considered normal to those that know him.
-Tommy is proud to be a part of the Native American tribe, and has become a hero that defends them, but he has always been curious about who is father is and if he is still alive.
+Tommy (Adam Sandler) was raised by a tribe of Native Americans but was born elsewhere.
+He never knew his father, and his mother gave him to the tribe before she died.
+Since then, the tribe has raised him as one of their own, teaching him their ways.
+He can do things that most settlers cannot explain, but these things are considered normal to those that know him.
+Tommy is proud to be a part of the tribe, and he has become a hero that defends them, but he has always been curious about who his father is and if he is still alive.

-One day, a lone white man seeks out the tribe.
-The man is named Frank Stockburn (Nick Nolte) and claims to be Tommy's father.
-Unfortunately, bad men are after Frank (who has a bag of cash hidden away).
-The men are after Frank's money, and they end up capturing Frank to force him into leading them to it.
-Tommy has finally met his father, but he was taken from him.
-His father is in great danger and needs Tommy's help.
-However, as Tommy begins his journey of finding the group that kidnapped his father, he discovers that Frank had also fathered several other children.
-They each come from different mothers, but they share a father (one who has been captured and faces imminent death if they are unable to save him).
+One day, a lone white man, named Frank Stockburn (Nick Nolte), seeks out the tribe and claims to be Tommy's father.
+Unfortunately, bad men are after him, as he has hidden away a bag of cash.
+The men are after Frank's money, and they end up capturing Frank, hoping to force him to give up where he hid the loot.
+Tommy has finally met his father, but he is now in great danger, and he needs Tommy's help.
+However, as Tommy begins his journey of finding the group that kidnapped his father, he discovers that Frank also fathered several other children.
+They each come from different mothers, but they share a father, one who has been captured and faces imminent death if they do nothing.
 Individually, they are outcasts and misfits, but together they make The Ridiculous 6.

 The Pros & Cons

 The Zohan Comedy (-4pts)

 Lil Pete (+5pts)

 Native American Comedy (-4pts)